edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

 ```

-#### Lab 2: Checking what other lldp comamnds is avaliable in the console
+#### Lab 2: Checking what other lldp commands is available in the console

 -
 ```bash